You are here

 Child sexual abuse is an exploitation of power that takes away a child’s right to healthy and trusting relationships.

-The experience that young people have with sexual violence can take on many forms including sexual harassment, pressure in dating relationships to engage in sexual behaviors, or pressure to send sexual pictures or texts.
+The experience that youth have with sexual violence can take on many forms including sexual harassment, pressure in dating relationships to engage in sexual behaviors, or pressure to send sexual pictures or texts.

 Sexual violence is a widespread social problem that affects women from all backgrounds (CDC, 2010; Fanflik, 2007).